Monadical Job Application Process

 - Must have SSH open only on port 44 (not 22), accepting pubkey authentication (no passwords)

-- Must have a valid, public SSL certificate (using letsencrypt or CloudFlare's free tier)
+- Must have a valid, public SSL certificate (using letsencrypt/CloudFlare/etc)

 - Must redirect all port 80 HTTP requests to HTTPS

-- Django runserver and Postgres must not be publicly accessable via WAN
+- Django runserver and Postgres must not be directly accessable via WAN (only nginx)

 - Must have no other ports besides 80, 443, and 44 publicly accessable